 At the end of the day, Brian Elliott is familiar.
 He has been the guy opposite Carter Hart during his entire early career in Philadelphia, and by all accounts, the two are great friends.
 His play has been decent enough to give the Flyers a chance to win every night he is in the net.

 The goaltending market opens up big time in the summer of 2021, including guys like Lundqvist, Rask, Andersen, Rinne, Binnington, Dubnyk, Riitich, just to name a few.
-While most obviously won’t hit the open market, those are all bigger names to take a run at than Dell, Greiss, or Halak.
+While most obviously won’t hit the open market, those are all bigger names to take a run at than Dell or Greiss.

 Bringing Elliott back for one more season on a team friendly contract wouldn’t be the end of the world.
 In fact, with things getting tight for the Flyers in the financial department, another one year, $2 million contract would fit well in the Flyers plans.